eidoom/funding-circle-tools/README.md

 * Download/clone this git repository.

-* Install chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and take a note of installation directory.
+* Install the latest version of chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and take a note of the installation directory.

-* Run generate_storage_files.py and follow instructions.
+* Run generate_storage_files.py and follow the instructions.

 ### Usage instructions ###